 We develop education kits for business consultants and agricultural schools. |

-- In the long term an extra capture of 1.9 tonnes of CO2-equivalents per hectare per year;
+- In the long term we can expect an extra retention of 1.9 tonnes of CO2-equivalents per hectare per year.